 State Aid to Public Libraries

-- Public Library Statistical Report data submitted online using Bibliostat™ Collect;
+- The library must complete a Public Library Survey online using Bibliostat™ Collect;

-- The library's local income reported must meet the maintenance of effort requirement.
+Additionally, the library library's local income must meet the maintenance of effort requirement.

 A Waiver allows local government officials to certify that the library budget

 sustained no greater reduction than the overall budget of the local government

 Please note: The allocation amounts for state aid to public libraries are subject to change, and

 In January 2007, the Library Commissioners approved an incentive payment to acknowledge the achievement of enhanced/Silver and excellent/Gold accreditation status.
 Each level has increased expectations of local libraries in terms of funding, hours open, and programs and services offered.
 The incentive State Aid payments for